The information in this article applies to:

 If you are unfamiliar with the functions of these edit handles within your software, select the Help menu button at the top of the program and click on Launch Help.

 Dimensions can be used to move or reshape Custom Countertops, or they can also be edited via their specification dialogs.
-See your software's Help menu on the Move Object Using Dimensions tool and the Selected Line/Arc tab for additional information on these processes.
+See your software's Help menu for additional information.